CNC

 I put pairs of IDC DB9s male and female on the CNC computer box ad plugged the linear encoders into one and a M-F extender cable into the other to go to the DRO box.
 Everything worked boringly well.

 There are, unfortunately, three or four wildly incompatible ways the 9 pin plug can be wired.
-I google for them then prodded about with the 'scope and it was pretty obvious which one mine was.
+I googled for them then prodded about with the 'scope and it was pretty obvious which one mine was.
 2 GND, 6 A, 8 B. Hence I wired:

 XYZ